falkr/ttm4175/pages/security-3-2020.md

 ## Updating chntpw

 Passwords in Windows are stored hashed in the Security Accounts Manager (SAM) database, located in the */Windows/System32/config* folder.
 We will manipulate the SAM registry in order to clear the hashed password of user **Lab2**.
 SAM file is stored in a binary format and cannot simply be read by a text editor.
-We will use a program called *chntpw* in order to clear the users password from the SAM file.
+We will use a program called *chntpw* in order to clear the user's password from the SAM file.

 + Make sure that Windows 7 is mounted within Kali.
 Log in to Kali with **root** account, and go to the following folder containing the SAM file: